$E_n$-cell attachments and a local-to-global principle for homological stability: Topological chiral homology and completions of partial algebras

-\subsection{Topological chiral homology of partial $\cdt$-algebras and completions}
+\subsubsection{Topological chiral homology of partial $\cdt$-algebras and completions}

-In later sections, we will want to construct $\cdt$-algebras by adding new generators or relations.
-This is done by creating an intermediate object called a partial $\cdt$-algebra, and then freely completing the result to obtain an $\cdt$-algebra.
-In this subsection we make this procedure precise.
+In later sections, we will construct $\cdt$-algebras by adding generators and relations to given $\cdt$-algebras.
+This is done by creating an intermediate object called a partial $\cdt$-algebra, and then freely completing the result to obtain an $\cdt$-algebra, a procedure described in this subsection.